Jury & Appeals Frequently Asked Questions (FAQs)

 Question: How can I postpone my service to a more convenient date?

-REQUEST FOR POSTPONEMENT OF JURY SERVICE: Requests for postponement may be made in writing or by phone.
+REQUEST FOR POSTPONEMENT OF JURY SERVICE: Requests for postponement may be made in writing, by phone, or online.
 If you are requesting a postponement in writing please include

 your bar code number (located on your summons beneath the court's return address) and any dates that you are unavailable for jury service to ensure another conflicting

 date will not be assigned.
 If you are requesting a postponement by phone please be prepared to give the jury staff your bar code number and have your unavailable dates

 at hand.
 We actively try to accommodate prospective jurors and can, within reason, allow you to select your own service date in an attempt to minimize any inconvenience

 jury service may cause you.
 If time permits, you will be notified by mail whether your request has been granted or denied.
 It is your responsibility to confirm whether

 you need to report for jury service.

 To request a postponement of your jury service online, have your jury badge number and birth date available and Click Here.

 Question: How can I request an excuse from service?